 You will want to wash the cuttings and break the leaves away from the stems where I’ve circled.

-I put the basil, oil and garlic in a food processor and minced them together.
-I had to take the lid off several times and scrape the edges so the leaves didn’t stick to the edge.
-Once the basil leaves were all minced I added the cheese which thickened it a little.
+Put the basil, oil and garlic in a food processor and minced them together.
+Take the lid off occasionally and scrape the edges so the leaves don’t stick to the edge.
+Once the basil leaves are all minced add in the cheese which will thicken it a little.
 Presto!
 It’s pesto!

 Then I scoped the basil pesto out in tablespoon sized balls onto a cookie pan.